JDevlieghere/dotfiles/README.md

 $ cd ~/dotfiles
 ```

-Use the bootstrap script to do everything from synchronizing the files to
+Use the bootstrap script to create symbolic links and configure the tools and
-installing additional fonts.
+operating system.

 ```
 $ ./bootstrap.sh